Black Patriot: Black Patriots who served in the Continental Army

-After the British started enticing African Americans to serve or assist their cause in exchange for emancipation, Patriot leaders began to recruit free people of color in New England and other East Coast regions to serve in the Continental Army.
+After the British started enticing enslaved African Americans to serve or assist their cause in exchange for emancipation, Patriot leaders began to recruit free people of color in New England and other East Coast regions to serve in the Continental Army.
 They were promised a life of relative luxury and social mobility if they joined the war.
-Slaves in the American North were trying to escape the harsh treatment of the enslaved under American slavery.
+Slaves in the American North were trying to escape harsh treatment of their servitude.
 By joining the war, they believed they would be bettering their lives.
 Most of the time, Black Patriot soldiers served as individuals in a variety of predominantly white units of the Continental Army.

 The 1st Rhode Island Regiment, also known as "Varnum's Continentals", was a Continental Army regiment from Rhode Island.
 It became well known as the "Black Regiment" because, for a time, it had several companies of African-American soldiers.
-It is regarded as the first African-American military regiment, although its ranks were not exclusively African American.
+It is regarded as the first African American military regiment, although its ranks were not exclusively African American.

 Captain David Humphreys' All Black, 2nd Company, of the Connecticut Continental Line, served from October 1780-November 1782.
 On November 27, 1780, Humphrey's Black Company was assigned to the 3rd Connecticut Regiment.
 On January 1, 1781, the Regiment was merged with the 4th Connecticut Regiment, re-organized into nine companies, and re-designated as the 1st Connecticut Regiment.

 William "Billy" Lee was an enslaved valet of George Washington who served in the Continental Army and fought with the general's forces.
 Lee was considered to be Washington's favorite slave, and was often featured in the background of the general's portraits.

 Descendants

-Famed African American, Harvard scholar and professor Henry Louis Gates is descended from John Redman, a Free Black Man who served in the Continental Army.
+Famed African American, Harvard scholar and professor Henry Louis Gates is descended from John Redman, a free African American who served in the Continental Army.
 Gates is currently working on a project to find all descendants of Black Patriots, who served in the American Revolutionary Continental Army.